GLaDOS-Michigan/pitometer/measurements/experiments/README.md

     * Directory that stores experimental results
 - analyze_toylock.py
     * Python script to plot results from a toylock experiment
+- analyze_rsl.py
+    * Python script to plot results from a rsl experiment
 - analyze_network.py
     * Python script to plot results from a network experiment
 - build_to_hosts